-Next we’re going to edit the template so that we can add some tasks.
-Tasks are the steps in the process which we need each person to follow when they open the office.
+Next you’re going to edit the template so that you can add some tasks.
+Tasks are the steps in the process which you need each person to follow when they open the office.

 Now you can see that you already have three blank tasks in your template.
-You could start writing the names of your tasks, but we’re going to do something a little different.
+You could start typing in the names of your tasks, but you’re going to do something a little different.
 Find out more below.

 To add tasks you have three options:

 - Hit the Enter key on your keyboard to create new blank tasks

 - Click the +Task button in the task menu at the bottom left of your screen, to create new blank tasks

 - Copy & paste a list of tasks from another place e.g. an existing process, or a list in google sheets

-Options 1 & 2 require you to write the name of the tasks in manually, one at a time, whilst option 3 allows you to add a list of pre-written tasks in one go, this is what you are going to do next.
+Options 1 & 2 require you to type the name of the tasks in manually, one at a time, whilst option 3 allows you to add a list of pre-written tasks in one go, this is what you are going to do next.